This project is now closed

 A healthier lake is in reach and every household in Tuggeranong can play a part.

-Whether you use the lake, live near the lake or simply care about Canberra’s waterways, we want to hear how the proposed options will impact you.
+Whether you use the lake, live near the lake or simply care about Canberra’s waterways, we wanted to hear how the proposed options would impact you.

 Research shows that the most effective way to reduce nutrients in the lake is to prevent nutrient pollution at its source.
 This means that the ACT Government must shift their focus from building wetlands and other assets that treat stormwaters once they have become polluted, to include more options to stop pollution at its source.